 The war also seems to have provided The Berkshire Volunteers with something of a photo opportunity, this is a selection:

-On one occasion his small detachment was surprised and briefly taken prisoner so clearly it was arduous at times, as the 4 ‘battle bars’ on his service medal show:
+On one occasion his small detachment was surprised and briefly taken prisoner so clearly it was arduous at times, as the 4 ‘battle bars’ on his service medal show.
+But thre was also opportunity for some traditional ‘piss taking’ of their senior officers – as the booklet ‘Orders and Memoranda’ makes clear – also on the bookshelf above.

-On his return, he decided that reading Chemistry at Oxford was not the best preparation for his intended career in brewing, so persuaded his father to allow him to start immediately as a trainee in 1902, rising quickly to become a Director on 1905, Managing Director in 1916 and Chairman in1938.
+On his return, he decided that reading Chemistry at Oxford was not the best preparation for his intended career in brewing, so persuaded his father to allow him to start immediately as a trainee in 1902, rising quickly to become a Director on 1905, Managing Director in 1916 and finally the firm’s preeminent Chairman in 1938.

 On February 17th 1909 he married Amy FitzGerald Hill (1883-1969) daughter of John Sheriff Hill (1836-1897) in St Albans Abbey, which was close to their magnificent family home at Hawkswick House.